 This objective is measured by the number of drug and alcohol tests performed on individuals during live horse racing meets.
-In 2001 VRC performed 2,450 drug and alcohol tests on individuals, as compared to 4,200 in 2006.
+In 2001 VRC performed 2,450 drug and alcohol tests on individuals, as compared to 4,448 in 2008.

-• The VRC's second goal is to assist in the growth of the pari-mutuel horse racing industry in Virginia.
+The VRC's second goal is to assist in the growth of the pari-mutuel horse racing industry in Virginia.

 The first objective under this goal is to increase the number of live race days.
 In order for the number of race days to grow, the racetrack needs to expand the satellite wagering facility network so that wagering will increase sufficiently to support additional live race days.
-The VRC does everything possible to assist Colonial Downs to obtain approvals to advance the growth in the satellite wagering facilities, which will increase the number of live race days.
+The VRC does everything possible within reason to assist Colonial Downs to obtain approvals to advance the growth in the satellite wagering facilities, which may increase the number of live race days.

 The VRC measures this goal by counting the number of live race days annually.
-This number has increased from 40 in 2001 to 78 in 2006.
+This number has increased from 40 in 2001 to 79 in 2008.

-The second objective is to increase the pari-mutuel tax revenue to the Commonwealth and the localities that host wagering facilities.
-The Commonwealth receives a percentage of the total handle and the localities receive a percentage of the handle generated by the wagering facilities within their boundaries.
+The second objective is to increase the pari-mutuel tax revenue to the Commonwealth and the localities in which the wagering facilities operate.
+The Commonwealth and the localities each receive a percentage of the handle generated by the wagering which takes place within their boundaries.

 This objective is measured by the amount of tax revenue received by the Commonwealth and the localities.
 In 2001, \$3.2 million was distributed to the Commonwealth and the localities.
-In 2006, this increased to \$4.3 million.
+In 2008, this revenue was \$3.9 million.

 • The third goal of VRC is to provide financial incentives to owners and breeders of Virginia bred horses.
-Growing the horse breeding industry in Virginia is of critical importance to the state's horse racing industry.
-Financial incentives to owners and breeders of Virginia bred horses should encourage more horse owners and breeders to locate in the Commonwealth.
+Growing the horse breeding industry in Virginia is of critical importance to the state's horse racing and agricultural industries.
+Financial incentives to owners and breeders of Virginia bred horses encourage horse owners and breeders to locate in the Commonwealth.

-The objective to accomplish this goal is to increase and sustain the horse breeding industry in Virginia by awarding financial incentives to the owners and breeders of Virginia bred horses.
+The objective is to grow and sustain the horse breeding industry in Virginia by awarding financial incentives to the owners and breeders of Virginia bred horses.

 This objective is measured by the number and dollar amounts of awards issued annually.
 In 2001, 694 awards totaling \$1.2 million were issued.
-In 2006, 394 awards totaling \$1.3 million were distributed.
-It should be noted that in 2006, awards were only given to the owners and breeders of horses that ran at Colonial Downs in Virginia.
-This decreased the number of awards, but increased the dollar amount of each award and served as an incentive for owners and breeders to stay and race in the Commonwealth, which benefits the horse industry as a whole in Virginia.
+In 2008, 750 awards totaling \$1.7 million were distributed.

-• Summary of current productivity
+Summary of current productivity

 VRC productivity has increased steadily over time.
-Over the past four years, VRC's operating budget has increased very little, with the same number of staff performing the increased workload.
-In 2001, there were 40 live race days and in 2007 there will be 73.
-The number of satellite wagering facilities has increased from two in 1997 to nine in 2007.
-The tax revenue from pari-mutuel wagering to the Commonwealth and the localities has increased by 34% from 2001 to 2006.
+Over the past six years, VRC's operating budget has increased very little, with the same number of staff performing the increased workload.
+In 2001, there were 40 live race days and in 2009 there will be 76.
+The number of satellite wagering facilities has increased from two in 1997 to eight in 2009.
+The tax revenue from pari-mutuel wagering to the Commonwealth and the localities has increased by 22% from 2001 to 2008.